fabian20ro/word-rarity-classifier/README.md

 Standalone Python reimplementation of the Romanian rarity classification pipeline.

-This project is meant to be extracted as its own repository.
+This repository is the active home of the offline rarity-classification system previously hosted inside `fabian20ro/propozitii-nostime`.
 It reads words from Supabase PostgreSQL, writes intermediary CSV/JSONL artifacts, runs LM scoring/rebalancing, and uploads final levels back to Supabase.

+## Integration Boundary

+Downstream app `fabian20ro/propozitii-nostime` does not run classifier steps at runtime.
+It only consumes `words.rarity_level` via `minRarity`/`rarity` query parameters.

+Contract this repository must preserve:

+- `rarity_level` stays in `1..5`
+- lower number means more common word
+- uploads are explicit and auditable

 ## What It Includes